harvard-acc/LLVM-Tracer/README.md

     `lib/` instead of `full-trace/` and `profile-func/`.
 The `BUILD_ON_SOURCE` option has been removed.

-  CMake is a configure tool which allows you to out-of-source build.
+  CMake is a configure tool which allows you to do out-of-source build.
   LLVM-Tracer requires CMake newer than 2.8.12.
 By default, CMake searches for LLVM 3.4.